danade002/http_server/README.md

  - [Install generic webhook pluggin for branch layer trigger of build](https://plugins.jenkins.io/generic-webhook-trigger/) - This is to run build from the **development branch** to **staging branch** to **production branch**
  - [Create a Jenkins job and use webhook](https://plugins.jenkins.io/generic-webhook-trigger/)
  - Setup Visudo permission for Jenkins to work on the server effectively
+ - Setup kube config for Kubernetes by add credentials in kubernetes and adding it to pipeline
+ - Setup dockerhub credentials in the Jenkins credentials and add ID to pipeline

 ## Docker Level Architecture
 ```